 East Moriches home prices are not only among the most expensive in New York, but East Moriches real estate also consistently ranks among the most expensive in America.

 Unlike some towns, East Moriches isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in East Moriches are a mix of both white- and blue-collar jobs.
-Overall, East Moriches is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in East Moriches who work in management occupations (12.66%), sales jobs (9.99%), and teaching (9.80%).
+Overall, East Moriches is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in East Moriches who work in teaching (13.21%), management occupations (12.85%), and sales jobs (11.53%).

 Of important note, East Moriches is also a town of artists.
 East Moriches has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape East Moriches’s character.

-Telecommuters are a relatively large percentage of the workforce: 14.30% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.70% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, East Moriches is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, East Moriches really has some of the features that families look for when choosing a good community to raise children.
 Is East Moriches perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-East Moriches is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about East Moriches is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in East Moriches in 2022 was $63,153, which is wealthy relative to New York and the nation.
-This equates to an annual income of $252,612 for a family of four.
+The per capita income in East Moriches in 2022 was $61,797, which is wealthy relative to New York and the nation.
+This equates to an annual income of $247,188 for a family of four.
+However, East Moriches contains both very wealthy and poor people as well.

 East Moriches is a somewhat ethnically-diverse town.
 The people who call East Moriches home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of East Moriches residents report their race to be White, followed by Asian.
-Important ancestries of people in East Moriches include Irish, Italian, German, English, and Polish.
+The greatest number of East Moriches residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in East Moriches include Italian, German, Irish, English, and Polish.

 The most common language spoken in East Moriches is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Chinese.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in East Moriches, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.